|

 and your

-still look as beautiful after 5...
+natural stone sink and bathtub will still look as beautiful after 5...
 10...

-even 50 years! of use, as it did on the day it was first installed in
+even 50 years! of use, as it did on the first day it was installed in

 your home!

-All types of abrasive products and acid-based cleaners will scratch the surface of your sink and
+All types of abrasive products and acid-based cleaners will scratch the surface of your sink

 may cause